launchableinc/cli/integrations/minitest.md

-# Bazel
+# Minitest (Ruby)

 <a name="record-tests"></a>
 ## Recording test results
+First,

-When you are running your tests with Bazel, simply point to the Bazel workspace to collect test results:
+When you are running your tests with Minitest, simply point to the Bazel workspace to collect test results:

 ```